 I think it was the moment I walked into the Glamour Shots store that I realized my sanity was slipping.
 My effort to spend an entire day inside the Mall of America, from open to close, was wearing me down.
 As I walked up to the counter of that infamous photography shop and endured disturbing flashbacks of some hilariously unfortunate photos from my own high school senior class, I was a broken, defeated man.

-I had never been to the Mall of America, so the idea seemed fun.
-Why not spend a full day there and see if I can entertain myself without going insane?
+I had never been to this Mall before, so the idea seemed fun.
+Why not spend a full day there and see if I can find enough things to do at the Mall of America to entertain myself without going insane?
 I’m not a mall person anymore, ever since I discovered the joy of thrift stores.
 But it sounded like an interesting personal challenge.

 So I took the train from Minneapolis down to Bloomington, Minnesota, for the longest day in the largest shopping mall in America, which hosts more than 40 million visitors every year (that’s 110,000 per day.)
 On this particular day, the mall opened at 9:30 am and closed at 9:30 pm.
 That’s a long day.
 I would have to rely upon the same stamina I summon when I attend music festivals.

 In addition to its four levels and more than 500 stores over 4.2 million square feet, the Mall of America is known for having roller coasters and other kids thrill rides right in the middle of the shopping center.
 Twenty-nine rides, in fact.
 It’s like a full-fledged amusement park in there.
 With Dippin’ Dots, even!

 If you’ve been following me on Facebook (do it!), you know there’s a lot more to this story than just trying to keep myself occupied for 12 hours.
 I also had to try not to get arrested or kicked out.